-- 17. As provided in the notification dated 26.3.2001, interest on loan capital is to be computed on the outstanding loans, duly taking into account the schedule of repayment, as per financial package approved by CEA or any independent agency. - 18.
-The petitioner has claimed interest on the notional loan arrived at by reducing cumulative depreciation from 1997-1998 to 2000-2001 from notional loan as on 01.04.1997 as was admitted in the Ministry of Power tariff notification for the previous tariff setting.
-Depreciation during the years 2001-02 to 2003-04 has been taken as repayment of loans during the respective years.
-Weighted average rate of interest is worked out on the basis of actual outstanding loans as on 1.4.2001 and their actual rate of interest, as on 01.04.2001.
-The above weighted rate of interest is applied on the average normative loan during the respective year to arrive at the interest on normative loan. - 19.
-In the calculation, the interest on loan has been worked out as detailed below: - (i) Closing balance of the notional loan as on 31.03.2001 is taken as opening Balance of the loan as on 1.4.2001. - (ii) Repayment of the loan during the year has been worked out in accordance with the following formula or as per the actual repayment during the year as claimed by the petitioner, whichever is higher:
+17. As provided in the notification dated 26.3.2001, interest on loan capital is to be computed on the outstanding loans, duly taking into account the schedule of repayment, as per financial package approved by CEA or any independent agency.
+In keeping with this provision, while calculating Interest on loan, closing balance of the notional loan as on 31.03.2001 has been taken as opening balance of the loan as on 1.4.2001.
+Repayment of the loan during the year has been worked out in accordance with the following formula or as per the actual repayment during the year as claimed by the petitioner, whichever is higher: